 Modern mobile devices have access to multiple networks.
 Not only do they have multiple network interfaces, such as cellular and Wi-Fi, but also a single interface may access multiple networks, such as Wi-Fi hotspots from different providers.
-Over time, for example as the user moves, the networks available to a mobile device and their qualities vary greatly.
-Many researchers have recently demonstrated the value of properly switching between networks [1, 2] or aggregating them [3, 4].
+Over time, the networks available to a mobile device and their qualities vary greatly, e.g. as the user moves.
+A large body of recent work attests to the value of properly switching between networks [1, 2] or aggregating them [3, 4].
 Switching between networks can significantly improve the performance [5, 6], energy efficiency [1, 7], and connectivity [8] of mobile Internet.
-In this work, we focus not on policies, but mechanisms for switching and/or aggregating networks on smartphones.
+In this work, we focus not on policies, but mechanisms to enable switching and/or aggregating networks on smartphones.

-The key to switching between networks or aggregating them is to change the network for an existing flow without disrupting the corresponding application.
-Brute-force switching between networks, where one is simply disabled and another enabled, may lead to undesirable disruptions, as our own experience corroborates and also is confirmed by our user study.
+The key to switching between networks or aggregating them is to change the network for existing flows without disrupting their corresponding applications.
+Brute-force switching between networks, where one network is simply disabled and another enabled, may lead to undesirable disruptions, as our own experience corroborates and as confirmed by our user study.
 Solutions to this problem are available in the name of handoff.
 Some require infrastructure or home agent support, e.g. cellular handoff, connection gateway, and Mobile IP, which incur extra operating expenses and additional latency [9].
 Others require changing the TCP/IP protocol, which has been shown to be practically very difficult.
-Not surprisingly, no automatic switching or aggregating solutions have been deployed in practice.
+Not surprisingly, no automatic switching or aggregating solutions have been widely deployed in practice.